hlotze/chess_pgn_to_docx/README.md

 ## My intention
 ... was to support myself learning chess by studying chess games offline form selected PGN printouts.
 For online studies a good starting point learning chess is [lichess.org](https://lichess.org/) or others.
 This approach provides a printout in B/W with more contrast as the colored PDFs at [lichess_puzzles_to_pdf](https://github.com/hlotze/lichess_puzzles_to_pdf).

 ## Steps
-- ***install the True Type Font (TTF) Chess Merida onto your system; see `TTF/`; documents created and checked with Windows Microsoft Word (365) and Ubuntu LibreOffice (v6.4.7.2), but actually not possible to install Chess Merida at iPad :-(***
+- **install the True Type Font (TTF) Chess Merida onto your system; see `TTF/`; documents created and checked with Windows Microsoft Word (365) and Ubuntu LibreOffice (v6.4.7.2), but actually not possible to install Chess Merida at iPad &#128542; so some examples added at DOCX/PDF/*.pdf**
   - TTF at Windows: just double-click the file *.ttf and press the Install button
   - TTF at Ubuntu: see [askubuntu](https://askubuntu.com/questions/3697/how-do-i-install-fonts)
 - check
   - the PGN[^1] examples; see `PGN/`
   - the DOCX examples; see `DOCX/`
-  - your env: needed imports are listed within the script, env. req. will be provided soon
+  - requirements.txt for the venv
 - run the Python script `chess_pgn_to_docx.py`

 ## Open item